MUNsdh/readthedocs/docs/source/Stock Setup.rst

    edges.

 **IF** you need to face the edges to straigten the piece: Using vertical mill, place the stock in the vise using the flattest edge, and use the face or end mill as needed.
 Deburr edges as needed.
+For more information on squaring stock, see https://youtu.be/XdEM77NDejE.

 --------------